sayd-mateen/Hash_Table/README.md

 # Hash_Table

 Performance Analysis: Hash Table
-The java codes will analyze the time difference between the two types of hash tables: Linked implemintation and Probing implemintation.
+The java codes will analyze the time difference between the two types of hash tables: Linked implementation and Probing implementation.

 A Test of the codes gave me the following results.